benjief/crowdmApp/README.md

     /store_richmond_storefront.png # Picture used for the storefront page /up_arrow.png                  # Icon used for headcount changes ├── scripts                        # Folder for scripts
-    └── outdated-scripts           # Folder for unused or obsolete files /back.js                       # Back feature to return to the page you've last visited /employee-login.js             # Employee login
+    /back.js                       # Back feature to return to the page you've last visited /employee-login.js             # Employee login
     /feedback.js                   # Feedback form that sends data to Cloud Firestore